T-a-n-d-E-m/XDHS_Bot/README.md

 		mysql -u root -p
 			CREATE DATABASE XDHS;
 			CREATE USER 'xdhs'@localhost IDENTIFIED BY 'password goes here';
-			GRANT DELETE, INSERT, SELECT, UPDATE ON XDHS.* TO 'xdhs'@localhost; FLUSH PRIVILEGES;
+			GRANT DELETE, INSERT, SELECT, UPDATE ON XDHS.* TO 'xdhs'@localhost;
+			FLUSH PRIVILEGES;

 	Clone this repository to your build server.

-	Install headers and libs for libDPP++, MariaDB, fmt and Curl.
+	Install headers and libs for libDPP++, MariaDB, fmt, libpoppler-cpp and Curl.

 	Compile the executable with './build.sh release'

-	Run ./eventbot -sql to generate the database schema.sql file.
+	Run ./xdhs_bot -sql to generate the database schema.sql file.
 Create these tables with the mysql admin tool.

 	Run the ./install.sh script to create the installation directory, username/group and install the systemd service.

-	Edit /opt/EventBot/bot.ini.
+	Edit /opt/XDHS_Bot/bot.ini.
 See bot.ini.template for what each line is for.

-		eventbot_host=

-		mysql_host=

-		mysql_username=

-		mysql_password=

-		mysql_port=

-		logfile_path=

-		discord_token=

-	TODO: Write the log to /var/log/eventbot.log and use logrotated?
+	TODO: Write the log to /var/log/xdhs_bot.log and use logrotated?